-COL 121 - Assist, 1 credit hour
+COL 121 - Assist, 0 credit hours

-This is a full semester hybrid course for students with Academic Probation status.
 Students will complete a self-assessment the first week of classes.
 Information from the self-assessment will be used to develop an Academic Contract, which will outline requirements for the semester.
 The contract will be signed during one of several meetings with an assigned Academic Mentor.

-COL 122 - Connections, 1 credit hour
+COL 122 - Connections, 0 credit hours

-This is a full semester hybrid course for students with Academic Alert status.
 Students will complete a self-assessment the first week of classes.
 Information from the self-assessment will be used to develop an Academic Contract, which will outline requirements for the semester.
 The contract will be signed during one of several meetings with an assigned Academic Mentor.